Tanq16/containerized-security-toolkit/README.md

 sh -c "$(curl -s https://raw.githubusercontent.com/Tanq16/dockers/main/workflow_structure_create.sh)"
 ```

-With this in place, 2 functions can be added to the host profile or the respective rc file.
+With this in place, the following functions can be added to the host profile or the respective rc file &rarr;

 <details>
 <summary>Start Image Function</summary>